 - Sending unsolicited mail messages, including, without limitation, commercial advertising and informational announcements, is expressly prohibited.
 A user shall not use another site’s mail server to relay mail without the express permission of the site or distributing, advertising or promoting products or software or services that have the primary purpose of encouraging or facilitating unsolicited commercial E-mail or spam.

-- It is contrary to Maru Telecoms’s policy for customers to use our servers to effect or participate in any of the following activities:
+- It is contrary to Maru Africa’s policy for customers to use our servers to effect or participate in any of the following activities:

 - 1. To post to any Usenet or other newsgroup, forum, e-mail mailing list or other similar group or list articles which are off-topic according to the charter or other owner-published FAQ or description of the group or list;